isayev/COMP6/README.md

 ##### If you use the COMP6 benchmark please cite this paper:

-Justin S. Smith, Ben Nebgen, Nicholas Lubbers, Olexandr Isayev, Adrian E. Roitberg. *Less is more: sampling chemical space with active learning*. arXiv, 2018, DOI: [arXiv:1801.09319] (https://arxiv.org/abs/1801.09319)
+Justin S. Smith, Ben Nebgen, Nicholas Lubbers, Olexandr Isayev, Adrian E. Roitberg. *Less is more: sampling chemical space with active learning*.
+The Journal of Chemical Physics, 2018, (https://aip.scitation.org/doi/abs/10.1063/1.5023802)

 ## Usage
 Please read the README.md in the repository linked below for instructions on how to extract the COMP6 HDF5 (extention \*.h5) files.